 On June 2, 2016, we brought buses of clergy and laity from across the state to testify for predatory lending reform at the federal Consumer Financial Protection Bureau (CFPB) hearing in Kansas City.
 This historic hearing was significant in that the CFPB released rules that proposed regulation against payday lenders.

-At the hearing, Jennifer Trogdon, from Springfield, testified before the CFPB.
+At the hearing, Jennifer Trogdon, from Springfield and Rev. Clinton Stancil from St. Louis testified before the CFPB.
 Our Executive Director, Rev. Dr. Cassandra Gould, was one of the four panelists from across the country who testified in favor of regulation.

 The leadership of Missouri Faith Voices, in fighting for families caught in the debt trap caused by predatory lending, has garnered national attention.
 This has led to our Director being a member of the African American leadership table for the CFPB.
-She also represents Missouri and PICO as a member of the steering committee of the Faith and Credit Roundtable of The Center for Responsible Lending.
-Missouri Faith Voices also represents the PICO National Network as a founding member of Faith for Just Lending, a national Christian ecumenical coalition that fights for predatory lending reform.
+She also represents Missouri and Faith in Action as a member of the steering committee of the Faith and Credit Roundtable of The Center for Responsible Lending.
+Missouri Faith Voices also represents the Faith in Action National Network as a founding member of Faith for Just Lending, a national Christian ecumenical coalition that fights for predatory lending reform.

 On the state level, Faith Voices has worked to secure bipartisan sponsorship of a rate cap bill, which was introduced during the 2017 legislative session.